 You will be charged a processing fee for credit card transactions

-- Most of the internet banks and payment processing companies charge a set-up or annual fee plus a percentage of the value of each transaction.
+- Most payment processing companies charge a set-up or annual fee plus a percentage of the value of each transaction.

-- However, if your average transaction value will be in excess of £12 or so, it will make more financial sense for you to find a provider that charges a flat rate per transaction with a low monthly fee.
+- However, if your average transaction value is in excess of £12 or so, it will make more financial sense for you to find a provider that charges a flat rate per transaction with a low monthly fee.

 - The more sophisticated and complicated your website and payment system are, the more it will cost.